 So your baby could catch it if they have contact with another adult, child, or baby with chickenpox.

 That might be through touching the person’s saliva, mucus, or blisters (the itchy red spots).
-Let’s face it, babies
+Let’s face it, everything babies love to touch.

 But at what age do you get the chickenpox vaccine?
 Well, babies can’t be vaccinated against chickenpox until they’re one year old.

 But the good news is, they’re still protected by “herd immunity”.